Canon 1D Mark IV vs 1DX

-If the count of relative strengths (bullet points above) is taken as a measure, the 1DX emerges as the winner of the match-up (7 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DX is the clear winner of the contest (8 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1D Mark IV vs 1DX

 This is where reviews by experts come in.
 The table below provides a synthesis of the camera assessments of some of the best known photo gear review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon 1D Mark IV»||-||89/100||-||5/5||-||Oct 2009||4,999||-||Canon 1D Mark IV|